-Noah E. Mpunga: PROJECT DIRECTOR Noah joined WCS Tanzania in 2003 as a Conservation Biologist, primarily researching carnivores and primates of the Southern Highlands.
+Noah E. Mpunga: COUNTRY DIRECTOR Noah joined WCS Tanzania in 2003 as a Conservation Biologist, primarily researching carnivores and primates of the Southern Highlands.
 Prior to this he worked with Dr Daniela De Luca studying carnivore distribution and abundance in Udzungwa National Park and Rungwe Nature Reserve.
 He holds a BSc in Wildlife Ecology and a Masters Degree in Corporate Management.

-Sophy J. Machaga: ASSISTANT PROJECT DIRECTOR Sophy joined the program as a Conservation Biologist in 2003 to carry out field research.
+Sophy J. Machaga: SHCP DIRECTOR Sophy joined the program as a Conservation Biologist in 2003 to carry out field research.
 She is responsible for research design, collection and collation including GIS data and map-making for the project.
 She holds a BSc in Wildlife Ecology and Zoology and has been trained in GIS.

-Anthony Ernest Minazi: ASSISTANT ENVIRONMENTAL EDUCATION COORDINATORAnthony initially joined WCS as a volunteer in the education department in 2013 and was employed after one year.
+Anthony Ernest Minazi: ASSISTANT EDUCATION COORDINATORAnthony initially joined WCS as a volunteer in the education department in 2013 and was employed after one year.
 He holds a Bachelor of Science in Ecotourism and Nature Conservation.